manitro/EquaTrack/README.md

 4) then press "Open Purchases".
 5) you will be given a list of items bought throughout the month.

-Note: the 2 last buttons do nothing yet, they are meant to show the maximum spent and various other statistics... they will available as soon as possible.
+Note: the 2 last buttons do nothing yet, they are meant to show the maximum spent and various other statistics... they will be available as soon as possible.

+Features to be added/fixed:
+1. Deleting/Modifying entries.
+2. Importing/Exporting entries from a database file.
+3. Expanding The GUI.